CoboGlobal/cobo-waas2-python-sdk/docs/TransactionsApi.md

 Sign message

 This operation creates a transaction to sign the provided message using cryptographic techniques.
 In some scenarios, you want to sign a message for identity authentication or transaction approval.
 You need to provide details such as the source address, destination address, and the message to be signed.
 A transaction request for tracking is returned upon successful operation.
-You can get the signature result by calling [Get transaction information](https://www.cobo.com/developers/v2/api-references/transactions/get-transaction-information).   <Note> This operation only supports message signing transactions from the following wallets and chains: - MPC Wallets: BTC, EVM-compatible chains, Cosmos, and Solana.   - Web3 Wallets: EVM-compatible chains. </Note>
+You can get the signature result by calling [Get transaction information](https://www.cobo.com/developers/v2/api-references/transactions/get-transaction-information).   <Note>This operation only applies to transactions from MPC Wallets.</Note>

 ### Example